opiter09/RPG-Maker-GB-Message-Editor/README.md

   - \# = droplet (tear?)
   - ` = comma-thing next to the open period
   - \* = open period
 - Each message can only have four lines, each up to 16 characters in length.
-I don'y know how to enforce this in the editor, so it just automatically truncates when saving to the save file
+I don't know how to enforce this in the editor, so it just automatically truncates when saving to the save file
 - The "Save" button saves the text into memory, so that if you switch to another one and come back, it will be the same.
 The "Write All" button, on the other hand, actually writes it (and the other messages) into the save file